SmartAgentProtocol/SmartAgents/YellowPaper.md

 ### Wallets
 The smart agent desktop app will include a Smart Agent wallet alongside Chromium or as part of the  Node backend.
 The app will be packaged initially for Mac/PC/Linux.
 React native or Flutter soon to follow for mo.

-A Smart Agent chat plug-in to wallets will be a means to further the reach of Prompt Rank.
+A Smart Agent chat plug-in to wallets will be a means to further the reach of Smart Contract Rank.

 ### EVM Compatible
 Using Solidity, this allows the Smart Agent Protocol to remain chain agnostic, anchoring agents in a familiar environment to all EVMs.